 This makes perfect sense when looking again at Tre’s wonder strike.
 Physically and technically he had the ability to do something the majority of us can only dream of achieving.
 I grunt and groan getting out of bed, let alone propelling my whole existence into the air, perfectly timed to volley a ball over my head.
 But look closer and you’ll see the goal perfectly encapsulates Tre’s mercurial talents.
 Fully fit and switched on, Tre isn’t playing this far down the football pyramid, where his only option is to attempt something so remarkably ridiculous.
 It’s because he’s absolutely knackered and is past caring.
 It’s a goal of wonder, skill, absurdity and complexity.

 We’ve painted the club house, hassled and harangued people to come down to watch, and run charity events to help people in our local community.
-It’s something that non-league has, that the macro leagues never will - true community.
-In the post-Premier League title Leicester world, it’s exactly where I need to spend my time.
+It’s something that non-league has, that the macro leagues never will: true community.
+In the post-Leicester-City-as-Premier-League-champions world, it’s exactly where I need to spend my time.
 I saw the best goal of my life because we had a bit of spare time to give the clubhouse a tidy, the beer is reasonably priced for South Manchester, and the club is full of friends.

 There’s also something wonderfully symmetrical about this goal as it fell on exactly the same day that another star of non-league was doing something extraordinary.
 A few hours after Tre had thrown himself at the ball 25 yards from goal, Jamie Vardy met Nathaniel Clyne’s cross with the back of his heel in a moment of pure invention to score against Germany in Berlin.
 Vardy, like Tre, had setbacks but found his way to cut through everything holding him back to take his place on the world stage.
 The quality and potential down in non-league is ready and waiting for you to explore.

 Your new favourite player is waiting for you at your local club.
 It’s worth going to find them to get your own Tre moment of magic.
-Something you and a few mates can own, embellish and remember.
+Something you and a few mates can own, embellish and remember forever.

 The greatest goal I’ve ever seen scored live took place on 23 March 2016 in a match between West Didsbury & Chorlton Reserves and Cheadle Town Reserves.
-It was witnessed by approximately 38 people and it was the last time I saw Tre Baldwin- Willis play for my club.
+It was witnessed by approximately 38 people and it was the last time I ever saw Tre Baldwin-Willis play for my club.
+And I wouldn’t change it for the world.

 Don’t follow Pete Jones on social media.
 It’s not great.